 Ion Award Rules and Entry

-1. The game designer(s) submits an electronic copy of the game rules and pictures with game summary included.
+1. The game designer(s) submits a 6 minute video pitch, an electronic copy of the game rules and pictures with game summary included.
 This is a “game packet”.

 2. The game packets will be reviewed by the judges and the judges will select the games they wish to review.

-3. The game designers of the games with the highest reviews are invited to personally demonstrate their games to industry experts at SaltCON Spring 2020 in Layton, Utah, U.S.A.
+3. The game designers of the games with the highest reviews are invited to personally demonstrate their games to industry experts online on Tabletop Simulator or Tabletopia.